Darlene Naponse

 Darlene Naponse is an Anishinaabe filmmaker, writer, director, and community activist from Canada.
 She is most noted for her 2018 film Falls Around Her, which premiered at the 2018 Toronto International Film Festival in September 2018 and subsequently won the Air Canada Audience Choice Award at the imagineNATIVE Film + Media Arts Festival in October.

 A member of the Atikameksheng Anishnawbek First Nation near Sudbury, Ontario, she previously directed the short films Retrace (2002) and She Is Water (2010), and the feature films Cradlesong (2003) and Every Emotion Costs (2010).
 In 2017, she was a shortlisted Journey Prize finalist for her short story adaptation of "She Is Water".

 She serves as a part-time faculty member in the Department of English at Laurentian University.

 Her film Stellar went into production in 2021, and premiered at the 2022 Toronto International Film Festival.

-Her documentary film Aki is slated to premiere at the 2025 Toronto International Film Festival, and will have a gala screening at the 2025 Cinéfest Sudbury International Film Festival.
+Her documentary film Aki premiered at the 2025 Toronto International Film Festival.
+The film also had a gala screening at the 2025 Cinéfest Sudbury International Film Festival.